-Typically, this type of an interview occurs when you have already had a preliminary interview and are closer to offer.
+Typically, a lunch interview occurs when you have already had a preliminary interview and are closer to offer.
 The hiring manager arranges a one-on-one lunch with you.
-Sometimes colleagues who you will closely collaborate with, might join.
-In this social setting, the interviewer observes your reactions and how you interact with team members.
-It's crucial to take this opportunity seriously and make a positive impression.
+Sometimes colleagues who you will closely work with, might join.
+In this social setting, the interviewer observes how you interact with team members.
+Take this opportunity seriously and make a positive impression.

 - When setting up a lunch interview, your interviewer will already inform you the time and place.
-Make sure to be punctual and dress appropriately. - Research the menu beforehand and order a safe choice that works for you. - Be mindful of table manners and avoid talking while chewing on your food. - Bring a copy of your resume. - Be kind and respectful to your server. - If you have food sensitivities or restrictions ensure you tell the interviewer or person booking the reservation.
+Make sure to be punctual and dress appropriately. - Research the menu beforehand and order a choice that works for you. - Be mindful of table manners and avoid talking while chewing on your food. - Bring a copy of your resume. - Be kind and respectful to your server. - If you have food sensitivities or restrictions ensure you tell the interviewer or person booking the reservation.